 Not only is an overheating phone too hot to hold, extreme temperatures can also cause performance issues and permanent damage — especially to the battery.
 When you drop several hundred dollars on a new phone, that’s the last thing you want.

-Fortunately, it’s very easy to keep your phone a comfortable temperature.
-Here's how to stop your phone from overheating
+Fortunately, iPhone or not, it’s very easy to keep your phone at a comfortable temperature.
+Here's how to stop your phone from overheating.

 Keep it out of the sun